gwenblum/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 Mapping ACI EPGs to Host Groups in Riverbed NetProfiler and Riverbed AppResponse

-The following cookbook contains a description of a workflow on how to create Host Groups in **Riverbed NetProfiler** based on the endpoint groups defined within a **Cisco ACI** instance.
-The mechanism has been extended to include the ability to create and update Host Groups in an **Riverbed AppResponse** instance within the same framework.
+The following cookbook contains a description of a workflow on how to create Host Groups in **Riverbed NetProfiler** and in  **Riverbed AppResponse** based on the endpoint groups defined within a **Cisco ACI** instance.

 ## Workflow overview